iltuoconsulenteit/DocCropper/README.md

 - Upload images with the file picker.
 On mobile devices the file picker is shown by default but you can switch to the camera mode and choose which camera to use.
 Desktop users may also drag and drop files
 - Add more images later without losing previously processed ones
 - Manually adjust the four corners of each image
+- Double click/tap an image to auto-detect its edges
 - Submit data (image, coordinates, size) to the backend
 - Export all processed images to PDF
 - Choose how many processed images appear on each PDF page